GajenderChaudhary/CCI_prompt_engineering_project/README.md

 ### 2.2.
 Prompt Development and OpenAI Request Function Code interaction

-Once the indicators have been identified.
-The prompt is designed and tested over some set of documents to assess the performance of different models and possible scaling issues that might arise as it will run on all the documents.
+Once the indicators have been identified, the prompt is designed and tested over some set of documents to assess the performance of different models and possible scaling issues that might arise as it will run on all the documents.
 Through multiple iterations, the outcome of this process results in the final prompt that can be scaled for all documents.

 Due to variations in the token size of an order, both the GPT 3.5 turbo model and the GPT-4 model had to be used.
 As GPT 3.5 Turbo can handle only a context token length of 16k, while GPT 4 can handle a context length of 128k.
 For above 100 plus orders GPT 4 had to be used.